 Perhaps this is due to an early death just after she had entered her prime.
 Patsy Cline's songs are not just "country songs."
 They're the songs of women's feelings.

-We all love "Crazy" by Patsy Cline, and many consider this, along with "I Fall To Pieces" her signature songs, but my equal to that is her style of singing on the song "You Belong to Me."
+We all love "Crazy" by Patsy Cline, and many consider this, along with "I Fall To Pieces" her signature songs, but my equal to those two is her style of singing on the song "You Belong to Me."
 Her #1 song, "She's Got You," is another that will tug at your heartstrings.

 When you watch the video and listen to this beautiful song listen to the Jordanaires in the background.

 Authentic, oldies style background vocals.
 As close to Country Doo-Wop as you're gonna get.